 If you want to play the field when it comes to airlines, but still want a way to use and redeem points for flights, then you might want to consider a non-airline-specific credit card.

 One great option is the Chase Sapphire Preferred® Card, which has an annual fee of $95.
 New cardmembers Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's $750 toward travel when you redeem through Chase Ultimate Rewards® That adds up to $750 you can spend toward travel when redeemed at the Chase Ultimate Rewards® website.
+That's $750 when you redeem through Chase Ultimate Rewards®.

-Earn 2X points on travel and dining at restaurants & 1 point per dollar spent on all other purchases worldwide.
-This card is more valuable than the AAdvantage® Aviator® Red World Elite Mastercard® for two reasons.
+Earn 5X points on travel purchased through Chase Ultimate Rewards®, 3X points on dining and 2X points on all other travel purchases.
+This card is more valuable than the DUPLICATE AAdvantage® Aviator® Red World Elite Mastercard® for two reasons.
 One, you receive 25% more value for the points you earn when you redeem them for travel at the Chase Ultimate Rewards website.
-Two, you earn points in much broader travel categories than the AAdvantage® Aviator® Red World Elite Mastercard®, covering airlines, hotels, motels, timeshares, car rental agencies, cruise lines, travel agencies, discount travel sites, campgrounds and operators of passenger trains, buses, taxis, limousines, ferries, toll bridges, highways, parking lots and garages.
+Two, you earn points in much broader travel categories than the DUPLICATE AAdvantage® Aviator® Red World Elite Mastercard®, covering airlines, hotels, motels, timeshares, car rental agencies, cruise lines, travel agencies, discount travel sites, campgrounds and operators of passenger trains, buses, taxis, limousines, ferries, toll bridges, highways, parking lots and garages.

 The points you earn can be transferred 1:1 to nine airline and three hotel loyalty programs.

-The Chase Sapphire Preferred® Card has more robust travel and protection perks that the AAdvantage® Aviator® Red World Elite Mastercard®, including trip cancellation/interruption insurance, auto rental collision damage waivers, baggage delay insurance, trip delay reimbursement and travel and emergency assistance services.
+The Chase Sapphire Preferred® Card has more robust travel and protection perks that the DUPLICATE AAdvantage® Aviator® Red World Elite Mastercard®, including trip cancellation/interruption insurance, auto rental collision damage waivers, baggage delay insurance, trip delay reimbursement and travel and emergency assistance services.
 It also comes with purchase protection and extended warranty protection, and you can earn 10,000 points — to a maximum of 50,000 — for each friend you recommend for the card and is approved.

 |DUPLICATE AAdvantage® Aviator® Red World Elite Mastercard®||Chase Sapphire Preferred® Card|